 Note 2: Resources may not submit an economic minimum that exceeds the greater of the resource's physical minimum operating level or the level of their CIR in the real-time energy market.
 This restriction does not apply to the day-ahead market.

-Note 3: An intermittent resource's Economic Minimum shall not exceed the level of its CIR.
+Note 3: An intermittent resource's Economic Minimum shall represent the lowest operating MW point of the resource.

 Note 4: An intermittent resource's Emergency Minimum should be set to 0.